cyberbit/modation/docs/README.md

 6. Copy `src` to `rel`.
 Remove files not applicable to release (i.e., non-minified JS).
 Commit to release branch.
 7. Load `rel` into development Chrome.
 If problems are found, fix in `develop` and go back to compile step (5).
 8. Increment version in `couscous.yml`.
 Copy GitHub release HTML to `whats-new.twig`, using the headers **What's New**, **What's Changed**, and **What's Fixed**.
 Commit to release branch.
 Finish release using Git Flow.
 Deploy project page using Couscous.
+ > If deployment fails, run `git push origin gh-pages` in the temp directory created by Couscous (see [CouscousPHP/Couscous#136](https://github.com/CouscousPHP/Couscous/issues/136#issuecomment-160843835)).
 9. Pack and zip project as `project-x.y.z.*`.
 Add archives to GitHub release, double-check information, and publish release.
 Tag release merge on `master` with `vx.y.z`.
 10. Upload `.zip` to webstore.
 Update description and screenshots as needed.
 Publish to webstore.